Colonnade Gray: LRV, Undertones and More!

 Of course, Doug had to make an appearance – he was feeling dapper with his new haircut

-Grays have cool undertones of either blue, purple or green, and Colonnade Gray is no exception.
-However, it’s a WARM gray, so it’s got a lil’ nugget of beige tucked in there that softens it up.
-Of the cool undertones, Colonnade very (very) minorly favours green, it’s so fractional it’s almost not worth mentioning (but I prefer to be anal).
-That being said, depending on the time of day, I’ve also seen it look considerably more greige, slightly taupe and even a smidge gray-blue, particularly when the northern light hits it – in other words, it’s a pretty typical neurotic warm gray.
-But OVERALL, it acts like a soft slightly warm gray (wanna be greige).
+Grays have cool undertones of either blue, violet or green, and Colonnade Gray is no exception.
+However, it’s a WARM gray, so it’s got a lil’ nugget of beige that softens it up.
+Colonnade Gray very (very) minorly favours a green undertone.
+That being said, depending on the time of day, I’ve also seen it look considerably more greige and even a smidge gray-blue, particularly when the northern light hits it.
+In other words, it’s a pretty typical neurotic warm gray.

 Colonnade has an LRV of 53, which ‘they’ call light (‘they’ being the peeps at Sherwin Williams).
-However, when you picture a light colour there is often a freshness to it.
-Colonnade Gray is not fresh and light, it’s soft and subtle, but it has some decent body to it that doesn’t wash out in natural light as some light colours can.
+However, when you picture a light colour, there is often a freshness to it.
+Colonnade Gray is not fresh and light, it’s soft and subtle but has some decent body so that doesn’t wash out in natural light as some light colours can.

 Colonnade Gray in south-facing light

-In this next photo, you’ll see one of the ONLY spots in our home that gets southern light – AND THE HEAVENS REJOICE!
-Just LOOK at how it softens Colonnade up – love it.
-I partnered it up with SW Urbane Bronze on the front door, which is pretty much the most bad-ass colour ever.
-And can I say heaven and bad-ass in the same paragraph?
+In this next photo, you’ll see one of the ONLY spots in our old home that got southern light – AND THE HEAVENS REJOICED!
+Just LOOK at how that warm southern light softens Colonnade up – love it.
+I partnered it up with Sherwin Williams Urbane Bronze on the front door, which is pretty much the most bad-ass colour ever.
+Can I say heaven and bad-ass in the same paragraph?

 Colonnade Gray in north-facing light

-Our dining area with Collonade Gray and BM Gibraltar Cliffs
+Our dining area with Colonnade Gray and Benjamin Moore Gibraltar Cliffs

 Colonnade Gray lightened by 25% (and in morning east-facing light)

-I was vaguely disturbed with how the weee faint green undertone of Colonnade Gray was interacting with the subtle purple undertone of the stairwell’s gray carpet.
-Okay, so maybe I wasn’t vaguely disturbed – I was twitching and hyperventilating in the corner (kind of not joking).
-So.
-I decided to play around and discovered that lightening it by 25% a) kept the flow from my main living area, stairwell and second floor all consistent and b) just took that edge off, so that things were a BIT friendlier and I could breathe again.
+I was vaguely disturbed with how the weee faint green undertone of Colonnade Gray was interacting with the subtle violet undertone of my gray carpet.
+Okay, so maybe I wasn’t vaguely disturbed, I was twitching and hyperventilating in the corner (kind of not joking).
+I decided to play around and discovered that lightening it by 25% a) kept the flow from my main living area, stairwell and second floor all consistent and b) took a bit of that green edge off, so that things were a BIT friendlier and I could breathe again.

-Next to our stairwell is the powder room and I just LOVE how Colonnade sits with SW Anonymous and the blue feature wall – BM Gibraltar Cliffs.
-This is actually one of my favourite spots in the entirety of our 4000 sq ft house.
+Next to our stairwell was the powder room and I just LOVED how Colonnade sat with Sherwin Williams Anonymous and the stairwell feature wall.
+This was actually one of my favourite spots in the entirety of our 4000 sq ft house.
 True story.
-The colour combo just sits well with my soul.
+The colour combo just sat well with my soul.

 What white trim colours look good with Colonnade Gray?

 Colonnade is pretty flexible.
-You can try it with almost ANY of my fave white paint colours, but my personal choice is BM White Dove (which is really my fave for MANY projects).
-It’s just a soft warm white – not too creamy, but not too stark either.
+You can try it with almost ANY of my top white paint colours, but my personal faves are…

-In this next shot, the trim and doors are painted BM White Dove, while the feature colour is the EPIC BM Kitty Gray.
+In this next shot, the trim and doors are painted Benjamin Moore White Dove, while the feature colour is the EPIC Benjamin Moore Kitty Gray.
+White Dove was already in place when we moved in and I didn’t want to paint all of the trims/doors/ceilings.
+It’s also a great choice if you’re okay switching brands!

-And while these next photos are NOT my home, but rather my E-design clients.
+These next photos are from another one of my E-design clients.
 I wanted to quickly show you how Colonnade Gray looks with slightly warmer features and furnishings.

-And I apologize for the slightly smaller photo size.
-I do rely on my clients to send me their after photos and interiors are DARNED tough to shoot – she did pretty good!
+And I apologize for the slightly smaller photo size/quality.
+My blog relies 100% on my clients sending me their after photos and interiors are DARN tough to shoot – she did pretty good!

-The photo above shows a bit more of that warm gray that I LOVE to see in Colonnade Gray and is a gorgeous complement to the slate tile fireplace.
+The above photo shows a bit more of the warm gray that I LOVE to see in Colonnade Gray – what a gorgeous compliment to the slate tile fireplace.

-Below, see how well Colonnade partners up with subdued greige and grayed-out beige tones (decor)!
+Below, see how well Colonnade partners up with subdued greige and grayed-out beige tones in this room!

 Not sure which gray is best for you and your home?